McDonald's January sales dragged down by China, Japan

 U.S. same-restaurant sales rose 0.4 percent in January, their second consecutive monthly gain.
 Still, McDonald's said "aggressive competitive activity" largely offset strong breakfast sales.
 December's increase was the first for U.S. restaurant sales since October 2013.

-McDonald's U.S. has been trimming complicated menus, ceding control to restaurant operators and testing customized burgers to compete with popular chains ranging from Chic-fil-A to Chipotle Mexican Grill Inc (CMG.N).
+McDonald's U.S. has been trimming complicated menus, ceding control to restaurant operators and testing customised burgers to compete with popular chains ranging from Chic-fil-A to Chipotle Mexican Grill Inc (CMG.N).

 In Europe, same-restaurant sales were up 0.5 percent after demand in the United Kingdom and Germany slightly offset weakness in France and Russia.
 Analysts had expected a 0.5 percent drop.